 Preventive Measures

-• Taking regular breaks from screens, practicing the 20-20-20 rule (every 20 minutes, looking at something 20 feet away for 20 seconds), and ensuring proper lighting when reading or working on screens can help prevent eye strain and reduce the likelihood of nose twitching caused by eye fatigue.
+Give your eyes breaks from screens, and follow the 20-20-20 rule: every 20 minutes, look at something 20 feet away for 20 seconds.
+Also, make sure you have good lighting when you're reading or using screens.
+This helps avoid straining your eyes and lowers the chances of nose twitching from eye fatigue.

 Nose Twitching Myths and Facts